hlashbrooke/Bible-Readings-for-Seriously-Simple-Podcasting/readme.txt

 = What site is linked to for the actual Bible passage? =

 The Bible readings link to biblegateway.com and are displayed on that site using the version selected in ther settings.
 You can use the `ssp_bible_readings_url` filter to modify the URL for the link if you would like it to point it to a different site.
+[See some example code here](https://gist.github.com/hlashbrooke/68d2f2e88cc50fbafbce1b6688117d97).

 = How do I change the Bible version in use? =

 You will find a new setting at the bottom of the "Podcast > Settings" page where you can select which Bible version is used - it defaults to the New International Version (NIV).
 You can filter this to use any version that biblegateway.com offers using the `ssp_bible_readings_version` filter.
-This filter includes the episode ID as an additional paramter, so you can use it to specify a different version for specific episodes.
+This filter includes the episode ID as an additional paramter, so you can use it to specify a different version for specific episodes ([available version listed here](https://www.biblegateway.com/versions/)).
+[See some example code here](https://gist.github.com/hlashbrooke/42df1ebaec9adf4c2f09350b6f7e1e47).

 = Can I include multiple readings in one episode? =